AsaTyr2018/AIHost/docs/concept.md

      container is built using a base image with GPU/AI support.
 This default base image is configurable but typically something like `nvidia/cuda:12.1.1-base` with Python included.
   - The install process writes a simple Dockerfile using the base image, copies the repo content, installs dependencies and sets the default command to the provided start command.
+This logic is implemented in the `aihost.builder` module which builds the Docker image after cloning the repository.

 4. **Container Management**
    - Docker Compose is used to orchestrate containers.
 Each registered